Amoebas and coamoebas of linear spaces: Abstract

 \section{Abstract}

-We give a complete description of the amoebas and coamoebas of $k$-dimensional affine linear spaces in $(\mathbb{C}^*)^{n}$.
-We give a lower and an upper bounds of their dimension. and we show that if a $k$-dimensional affine linear space in $(\mathbb{C}^*)^{n}$ is generic, then the dimension of its (co)amoeba is equal to $\min \{ 2k, n\}$.
-We also prove that the volume of its coamoeba is equal $\pi^{2k}$.
-Moreover, if the space is real then the volume of its amoeba is equal to $\frac{\pi^{2k}}{2^k}$.
+We give a complete description of amoebas and coamoebas of $k$-dimensional very affine linear spaces in $(\mathbb{C}^*)^{n}$.
+This include an upper bound of their dimension, and we show that if a $k$-dimensional very affine linear space in $(\mathbb{C}^*)^{n}$ is generic, then the dimension of its (co)amoeba is equal to $\min \{ 2k, n\}$.
+Moreover, we prove that the volume of its coamoeba is equal to $\pi^{2k}$.
+In addition, if the space is generic and real, then the volume of its amoeba is equal to $\frac{\pi^{2k}}{2^k}$.